-Aus 0.3

-This Auditing Standard is operative for financial reporting periods commencing on or after 1 January 2010.
-[Note: For operative dates of paragraphs changed or added by an amending Standard, see Compilation Details.]
+Aus 0.3 This Auditing Standard is operative for financial reporting periods commencing on or after financial reporting period commencing on or after 1 January 2010.
+[Note: For operative dates of paragraphs changed or added by an Amending Standard, see Compilation Details.]